Adavo/cordova-plugin-media/README.md

 	recordAudio.getBinRecordAudio(successCallback, errorCallback);

-successCallback will be called with one argument : an array of byte (byte[]) which will be translated in javascript throught a ArrayBuffer.
+successCallback will be called with one argument : a string that represents the base64 encoded of the byte array (byte[]) of the recorded file